Govt hikes interest rates on some small savings schemes by up to 30 bps in Q3 | Business

 Senior Citizen Savings scheme will earn 20 basis points more to 7.6 per cent from the existing rate of 7.4 per cent during the October-December period, a finance ministry notification said.

-With regard to Kisan Credit Card, the government has revised both tenure and interest rates.
+With regard to Kisan Vikas Patra, the government has revised both tenure and interest rates.
 The Reserve Bank since May has raised the benchmark lending rate by 140 basis points, prompting banks to raise interest rates on deposits as well.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)